 Some examples of these cancer screenings include:

-- Having computerized tomography (CT) or magnetic resonance imaging (MRI) scans.
+- Computerized tomography (CT) or magnetic resonance imaging (MRI) scans.

 - Visiting a dermatologist (skin doctor) to have your skin checked for signs of cancer.

-Depending on which gene mutation(s) you have, your genetic counselor may also talk with you about having surgery to try to keep cancer from developing, such as surgery to remove your uterus to prevent uterine cancer.
+Depending on which gene mutation(s) you have, your genetic counselor may also talk with you about having surgery to try to keep cancer from developing.
+For example, they may recommend surgery to remove your uterus to prevent uterine cancer.

 What does a gene mutation mean for my blood relatives?